xmandeng/linkedin/README.md

 ## Contributing

-Please read the CONTRIBUTING.md file (if available) for details on our code of conduct and the process for submitting pull requests.
+Please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.

 ## License